Ritik221715/sarkari-result-clone/README.md

-# this is a Sarkari redsult website clone by using HTML CSS.
+# This is a Sarkari result website clone by using HTML CSS.